Skip to main content

 • Unrouted nets

-Access via Inspect → Design Rules Checker or Ctrl+Shift+D.
+Access via Inspect → Design Rules Checker or Ctrl+Shift+D. For creating and managing design rules visually, see the DRC Rule Editor.

 Copper Pours